Calon Energy – system-critical independent power producer in the UK

 Baglan Bay Power Station

-Baglan Bay Power Station is a 525MW capacity gas powered Combined Cycle Power Plant (CCPP) situated near Port Talbot in South Wales.
+Baglan Bay Power Station is a gas powered Combined Cycle Gas Turbine (CCGT) which has a maximum capacity of 582MW (post replant).
+It is situated near Port Talbot in South Wales.
 Construction commenced in 2000 with commissioning completed in 2003.
+The replant, expected to be completed in 2022, will significantly enhance the plant at half the cost and a third of the time of building a comparable new-build CCGT.

-Baglan Bay Power Station was inaugurated by HM Queen Elizabeth II and HRH Prince Philip in October 2004 and at the time of its construction was one of the world’s most advanced CCPP with a thermal efficiency of 55%.
+Baglan Bay Power Station was commissioned in 2004 and at the time of its construction was one of the world’s most advanced CCGTs.
+It now has a thermal efficiency of 56.6% (increasing to 58.4% with the planned replant in 2022).

-The station was acquired by MPF Holdings Limited in October 2012.
+The station was acquired by MPF Holdings Limited (now Calon Energy) in October 2012.

 Sutton Bridge Power Station

-Sutton Bridge Power Station is an 819MW capacity gas powered Combined Cycle Power Plant (CCPP), adjacent to the River Nene, approximately 3km from Sutton Bridge in Lincolnshire, England.
+Sutton Bridge Power Station is a gas powered Combined Cycle Gas Turbine (CCGT) which has a maximum capacity of 850MW.
+It is adjacent to the River Nene, approximately 3km from Sutton Bridge in Lincolnshire, England.

-The station was acquired by MPF Holdings Limited in March 2013.
+The station was acquired by MPF Holdings Limited (now Calon Energy) in March 2013.

 Severn Power Station

-Severn Power Station is an 832MW capacity gas powered Combined Cycle Power Plant (CCPP) located on land formally occupied by the demolished Uskmouth ‘A’ power station near Newport, South Wales.
+Severn Power Station is a gas powered Combined Cycle Gas Turbine (CCGT) which has a maximum capacity of 850MW.
+It is located on land formally occupied by the demolished Uskmouth ‘A’ power station near Newport, South Wales.

 Commercial operations commenced in November 2010.
-The station has enough capability to supply in the region of 1.5 million British households with power and is one of the most efficient gas fired power stations in the UK, with a thermal efficiency of 58%.
+The station has enough capability to supply in the region of 1.5 million British households with power and is one of the most efficient gas fired power stations in the UK, with a thermal efficiency of 57.1% (increasing to 57.6% following the upgrade works planned for 2020-2021).

-The station was acquired by MPF Holdings Limited in December 2013.
+The station was acquired by MPF Holdings Limited (now Calon Energy) in December 2013.

 For further information, please contact: